OBI Pharma, Inc.: History

-This company was formerly a subsidiary of Optimer Pharmaceuticals.
+The company was founded by Micheal N.Chang on April 29, 2002.
+It was formerly a subsidiary of Optimer Pharmaceuticals.

 On 9 Feb 2007, its parent company Optimer Pharmaceuticals can buy/sell on Nasdaq Stock Exchange.
-At that time, its share price was USD 8.50 per share.
+At that time, its share price was US$8.50 per share.

 On 15 May 2012, OBI Pharma, Inc. was approved to become a public company in Taiwan.

 On 23 Mar 2015, it can do transaction formally on OTC in Taiwan R.O.C.